joelparkerhenderson/software-development-methodologies/README.md

 # Software development methodologies

 Software development methodologies, summarized and bulleted for quick learning.

-Suggestions for improvements are welcome.
+Suggestions for improvements are welcome; you can open an issue, or send a pull request, or email joel@joelparkerhenderson.com.

 Contents: